maria2122/maria2122/README.md

 ## My name is Maria Jaqueline and my nickname is "Maria"!

 ## About:
+- Studying Computer Science in <a href= "https://muz.ifsuldeminas.edu.br/">IFSULDEMINAS - Campus Muzambinho</a>
 - 👀 I’m interested in : Data Structure in JavaScript and C++, Elasticseach, APIs RESTful, NodeJS and Python;
 - 💻 I’m also interested in competitive programming and solving various types of problems;
 - 💞️ I’m looking to collaborate on Educational Projects, in order to bring the knowledge of computing to various communities;